TartuNLP/epub-api/README.md

 - `CONFIGURATION` (optional) - if value is `debug` logging will be more detailed, this value should not be used in production environments where user input should not be logged.

+The container uses a volume mounted at `/app/data` to temporarily store audio files and their transcriptions.

 The service is available on port `80`.
 The API documentation is available under the `/docs` endpoint.

 The RabbitMQ connection parameters are set with environment variables.
 By default, the exchange name `speech-to-text`